baileyspraggins/Bet3/sports_betting_ui/README.md

     3. If you want to place a bet navigate to the current wager and click the place bet button that is to the right of the team you would like to bet on.

     4. If you want to back someone elses wager.
-There will be a list of pending wagers waiting bet.
-Select the back this bet button to wager against that user.
+There will be a list of pending wagers.
+Select the back bet button to wager against that user.

-    5. If you depoyed this contract you can select and submit the winner which will pay out all users to made a winning wager.
+    5. If you depoyed this contract you can select and submit the winner which will pay out the winner of the wager.

 ## Languages and Frameworks Used